gradle/gradle/design-docs/managed-component-model.md

 - Add creation strategy for `LanguageSourceSet` backed by type registration.

-## Allow targeting a model rule at multiple model elements based on the type of those elements
-TBD

 ## Story: Elements of binary `sources` container are visible to rules

 - TBD: change `FunctionalSourceSet` to extend `ModelMap`